 Please do not make any of the above music purchases (numbers i and ii) until your voice has been tested by the voice instructor.
+The Richard Miller textbook should be purchased immediately.

 6. Student Evaluation: Students who complete this course are expected to know, understand, and demonstrate the basics of proper vocal production and musical expression.
-Each student will be evaluated in the areas of their technical and musical development.
+Each student will be evaluated in the areas of technical and musical development.
 It must be stressed that the instructor will not award students marks.
 Each student will earn the marks they desire by consistently demonstrating both skill and development in the areas of vocal technique, musicianship, and performance.
-Mark Distribution: